denten-books/plain-text/1-chapter.md

 "laying bare the device" to its logical and recursively structured conclusion.
 The pipes can be read as a metaphor for the literary device.
 Usually found beneath the street, they now sit idle and visible above the surface.
 Yet even when exposed, the device fails to captivate for long.
-Disused, it passes out sight, covered in snow.
+Disused, it once again passes out sight, covered in snow.
 Concerned with surfaces, the narrator "probes the glaze" of the street.
 He finds a palindrome written in snow.
-The inscription "OTTO" not only resembles the pipes visually, but is in itself a surface-revealing inscription that makes the pipes visible again, through the snow.
-Although the metaphoric pipe cannot reach beyond the page, the mimetic surface inscription draws attention to the word's visual shape and acoustics.
+The inscription "OTTO" not only resembles the pipes visually, but is in itself a surface-revealing inscription that makes the pipes visible again.
+Although the metaphoric pipe does not reach beyond the page, the mimetic surface inscription draws attention to the word's visual shape and acoustics.
 It invites readers to perform the symmetry of its assonance and consonance as they pronounce the word.
 The round vowels and the interrupting obstruents of "OTTO" contort the body in accordance with the sound image: reverse mimesis, the body as sound pipe.
 The moment of corporeal reenactment transcends representational and paper-bound confines of the medium.
 The pipes appear briefly on this side of the page.
 The performance makes the "making of the literary technique obvious," obvious.
 In this, lies the prevalent characteristic of Nabokov's mature work, which often seeks to rise above the word through sheer recursion of literary technique, where each successive turn of abstraction brings the buried symbol closer to the reader.

-Yet for all the transcendent language games, the formalist's use of the literary device rarely enacted the opposition motion, down, towards the materiality of the written word.
-As I explain at length in the later chapters, formalists scholarship concerned matter primarily as structure and sound.[^ln1-formal] Paper, the literal substance intervening between the two, remained for them a transparent medium.
-Concerned with the stripping of surfaces, the formalist and later new critical research agendas stopped at the representational layer of the literary figure.
-I would like to take the formalist program one step further, bringing it closer to a truly materialist poetics.
+Yet for all the transcendent language games, the formalist use of the literary device rarely enacted the opposite motion, down, towards the materiality of the written word.[^ln1-formal] Paper remained for them a transparent medium.
+Concerned with the stripping of surfaces, the formalist research agenda stopped at the representational layer of the literary figure.
+Trained and inspired by the formalists, I would like to take estrangement one step further, bringing it closer to a truly materialist poetics.
+In this chapter, we will attempt to expose the hidden pipe-works of interpretation.

+Let us use the opportunity of an imperfect translation to our advantage.
 My interests lie in books and documents as literal devices.
-When asked in the context of media history, the question of literary surfaces gains an instrumental dimension.
+When asked in the context of media and book history, the question of literary surfaces gains an instrumental dimension.
+We read at the surface.
+We etch inscriptions deep within the bowls of a machine.

 Physical affordances of liquid crystal displays (LCDs) and magnetic storage differ drastically from those of goat skins or parchment.
 Yet surface representation maintains the illusion of self-similarity.
-We are faced with what is called *skeuomorphic* design, by which the digital page resembles print.
-In this way, an electronic book reader on the screen may simulate the bent corner of a well-thumbed book.
-The skeuomorphic resemblance is in itself a metaphor worthy of critical examination.
-The principles of skeuomorphic design are meant to extend a visual metaphor from one medium to another.
-The reader already knows how to turn pages, for example.
-A book device therefore simulates pages to ease the cognitive transition to the new medium.
-Instead of pushing unfamiliar buttons (yet another metaphor) to turn the page, the reader perform the more habituated motion of swiping across the screen.
+We are faced with what is called *skeuomorphic* design, by which digital pages resemble print.
+In this way, an electronic book reader simulates the bent corner of a well-thumbed book.
+The skeuomorphic resemblance itself constitutes a metaphor worthy of critical examination.
+The principles of skeuomorphic design extend a visual metaphor from one medium to another.
+The reader already knows how to turn pages of a book.
+A book device therefore simulates pages to ease the burden of cognitive transition from one medium to another.
+Instead of pushing unfamiliar buttons (yet another metaphor) to turn the page, readers perform the more habituated motion of swiping across the screen.
+The gliding motion performs a kinetic metaphor, transposing properties of paper to glass.

-Observe however that there is nothing inherently page-like within the electronic contraption.
-The metaphor conceals the structural rift between paper and screen technology.
-I am concerned throughout with the particularities of that concealment.
-A digital poem, a novel, a physician's script, or a legal contract all still look like their paper counterparts, but increasingly they behave like *gadgets*.
-These reading and writing *appliances* do not mediate
-silently: they monitor, adjust, warn, and control.
+There is nothing inherently page-like about stiff slabs of glass and silicone.
+The metaphor of "turing the page by swiping across the screen" conceals the structural rift between media.
+Why would readers engage in such a charade?
+Why not simply make use of novel interfaces afforded by new technology?
+The literature from the field of human--computer interaction suggests a formalist
+answer: habituation [@carroll_metaphor_1982; @carroll_interface_1987;
+@spolsky_user_2001].
+The initial effort it takes to learn to read in a new environment may discourage many potential readers from adopting a new technology.
+Smart designers therefore rely on habituated practice, the turning of pages in our case, to minimize the "friction" of adoption.
+Although an "electronic book reader" contains no pages as such, it extends the metaphor of pages to electronic reading.
+The usability metaphor comes at a cost of concealment.
+A digital poem, a novel, a physician's script, or a legal contract may resemble their paper counterparts.
+But the metaphor of "turing pages" is but one simulation among the devices's many possibilities.
+When imitating pages, the reading *appliance* also monitors, adjusts, warns, and controls.
+In return for usability it dissembles.
+It makes obvious certain metaphors while hiding others.

+Or perhaps it would be more correct to say that the device bears the burden of metaphors (like the turning of the pages), where some actions remain unmediated through the plain excercise of raw power.

 Like the smoke alarm, literary gadgets are governed and internalize government structures in ways that we have only begun to comprehend.
 The material